chung-leong/mocha-skip-if/README.md

 })
 ```

-You can make a condition both generic and possibly more specific with the help of default arguments:
+You can make a condition both generic and possibly more specific with the help of default argument:

 ```js
 skip.condition('browser', (name = 'any') => {